 Needs Broader Experience

-While Carrie’s doing excellent work, Mark is concerned she isn’t getting broad enough experience in retail merchandising to make her a strong candidate for an executive position down the road.
-But a position to work with the buyers in their company has just opened, and the role would fast-track Carrie’s development.
+Carrie is doing excellent work.
+However, Mark is concerned that she isn’t getting broad enough experience in retail merchandising to make her a strong candidate for an executive position down the road.
+As it turns out, a position to work with the buyers in their company has just opened, and the role would fast-track Carrie’s development.
 Mark is holding the position for Carrie.

 Mark tells Carrie the good news, but her reaction seems less than ecstatic.
 She has a lot of arguments against taking the role.
-She doesn’t think she’ll be good at purchasing.
-She’s in the middle of planning a major event.
-She’s worried about falling on her face.
+For one, she doesn’t think she’ll be good at purchasing.
+Secondly, she’s in the middle of planning a major event.
+Lastly, she’s worried about falling on her face.

 A smart, young manager with lots of potential is being tapped for bigger things.
 Mark can understand some butterflies about taking on something new, but Carrie seems to have a fear of changing jobs.
 Is she not suited for executive development?
 How, he wonders, can he help her overcome resistance to change?

 A. Give up and look for someone else to fill the role.
 Why invest energy in someone who’s not interested?